 - Are all your debt specialists certified by the International Association of Professional Debt Arbitrators?

 - How long have you been in business and how much debt have you settled for your clients?

-Give a summary of your financial situation and ask:
+After giving a summary of your financial situation:

 - Will you help me with all of my debts?
 If not, which ones can’t you deal with?

 - Can you still help me if I cannot afford the minimum monthly payment some months?

 - What kind of security measures do you take to protect my personal information?

 - Am I able to get regular, updates on the status of my account and settlements?

 - Is there a money-back guarantee if the program doesn’t work for me or I decide to quit?

 Debt settlement is a powerful debt relief tool.
 It’s not for everyone, but in the right circumstances, it can be the best route toward debt reduction.